AntonEi/mmapi/README.md

 The applicatopn leverages a relational database structured around Django models.
 The relationships between the models are illustrated in the ERD:

 ![ERD](documentation/hoodsap_ERD.png)

+- **Profile**: Contains user profiles with additional information like name, content, and image.
+- **Location**: Stores geographical data with fields for latitude, longitude, country, city, and locality.
+It's referenced by the Profile, Post, and SocialEvent models to facilitate location-based filtering.
+- **Post**: Represents user-generated content with fields for owner, created_at, updated_at, title, content, tags, image, and image_filter.
+It includes a foreign key to User for ownership, a link to the Location model, and a many-to-many relationship with the Tag model for categorization.
+- **Comment, Dislike**: Manage commenting and disliking on posts, each linking back to the User and the Post.
+- **Follower**: Manages the relationship between users, allowing one user to follow another.
+- **Like**: Manages user interactions such as liking posts, linking back to the User and the Post.
+- **Question, Choice**: Represents a poll feature with questions and choices.
+The Question model contains the question_text and created_at fields.
+The Choice model contains the choice_text, votes, and users fields, with a many-to-many relationship with User for tracking user choices.
+- **Tag**: Used for categorizing posts and events, featuring a simple model with just a name for each tag.

+## Testing

+All endpoints underwent manual testing during the development phase by accessing the URLs directly.
+The API was rigorously evaluated through various request types (GET, POST, PUT, DELETE) both during development and in the production environment, as initiated from the Front End Application.

+### Python Linter (PEP 8)

+No errors in the PEP 8

+159: E501 line too long (87 > 79 characters)